flipperdevices/flipperzero-firmware/assets/dolphin/ReadMe.md

 Dolphin assets are split into 3 parts:

-- essential - Essential animations that are used for blocking system notifications.
+- blocking - Essential animations that are used for blocking system notifications.
 They are packed to `assets_dolphin_essential.[h,c]`.
 - internal  - Internal animations that are used for idle dolphin animation.
 Converted to `assets_dolphin_internal.[h,c]`.
 - external  - External animations that are used for idle dolphin animation.
 Packed to resource folder and placed on SD card.